 -Recurring chest pain

 -Any indication of numbness in the limbs

 -A nagging cough you can’t seem to shake and/or shortness of breath

 -Fasting plasma glucose

--Yearly Rectal exam
+-Yearly Rectal Exam

-There are other screenings that may be recommended depending on age, health and family histories, as well as other symptoms associated with disease that were not listed above.
+There are other screenings that may be recommended depending on age, health and family histories, as well as other symptoms associated with chronic conditions that were not listed above.
 It is important to listen to your body and consult with your physician.
 Develop a relationship with your doctor just like you have with your mechanic so that when you need a “tune-up”, it will be easier for both of you.
 If you currently do not have a doctor, you may search for a new physician by visiting Franciscan Health's website (www.franciscanhealth.org).
 We strive to be the leading wellness resource for individuals looking to live a healthy lifestyle.

 Click here to schedule a tour and speak with a Membership Coordinator

 Johnson, Lannes et al. “Men's health and the health of the nation.”
 The New Zealand medical journal 121 1287 (2008): 69-76 .